LoosTeam/PoPS_tutorial/README.md

 ### Step 1.1 MAGMA `annotation`
 The first step is a pre-processing step, which maps SNPs to genes.
 The mapping is based on genomic location, assigning a SNP to a gene if the SNP’s location falls inside the region provided for each gene; typically this region is defined by the transcription start and stop sites of that gene.

-The `--snp-loc` file should contain three columns: SNP ID, chromosome, and base pair position.
-These should be the first three columns in that file (additional columns are ignored).
-The `--gene-loc` file contains gene locations in `gene_annot_jun10_modified.txt` that are defined in build **GRCh37 (hg19)**, and derived from the `gene_annot_jun10.txt` file decribed in the previous step.
-You can use the same file for your analysis.

 This step can be run using the script [step_1.1.sh](scripts/step_1.1.sh).
 ```
 magma \